fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Jeffrey M. Pilcher, “Tex-Mex, Cal-Mex, New Mex, or Whose Mex?
 Notes on the Historical Geography of Southwestern Cuisine”. _Journal of the Southwest_ 43.44 (2001): 659-–79.

-{% include alert.html class='warning' title='Reading Response' text="
+{% include alert.html class='warning' title='Readings Quiz' text="
-"%}
+This quiz draws equally from both readings and focuses on food and identity in the Southwest "%}

 ## Jun 23
-### Convenience Food
+### Food and Nature

-- Harvey A. Levenstein, _Paradox of Plenty_, 101--118 (7: Golden Age of Food Processing).
-- Harvey A. Levenstein, _Paradox of Plenty_, 227--236 (15: Fast Foods and Quick Bucks).
+#### Relevant Readings

-{% include alert.html class='warning' title='' text="
+{% include alert.html class='warning' title='Lecture Quiz' text="
 "%}

 ## Jun 24
 ### Politics of Meat
-- Mini lecture to contextualize the next few days
+- Lecture on meat as lightning rod for basically every issue in food studies
 - Joshua Specht, [The price of plenty: how beef changed America](https://www.theguardian.com/environment/2019/may/07/the-price-of-plenty-how-beef-changed-america)
 - Jayson Lusk, [The Political Polarization of Meat Demand](http://jaysonlusk.com/blog/2019/4/23/the-political-polarization-of-meat-demand)
 - Meghan McCarron [I Want to Be a Non-Combatant in the Coming Burger Wars](https://www.eater.com/2019/3/18/18267816/burger-climate-change-political-weapon)